Sesame oil benefits

 Sesame oil contains a large amount of linoleic acid, a PUFA.
 In itself, it is an essential fat.
 Your body is unable to manufacture it.
 So it is good; vital in fact.

-Compare olive oil benefits and sesame oil benefits:
+Let's compare olive and sesame oil benefits.

 Olive oil